In the new version 3.1 (October 5, 2021) of the WindHub yachting app for iOS, you can find an incredibly useful Weather Radars feature.

 Weather Radars is a modern weather parameter that shows precipitation forecast — rain, snow, sleet, hail, and others, but most often rain.
 It differs from the normal weather forecast in that it is an accurate forecast for a very short time, namely the next 10 minutes.

-The Weather Radars in the WindHub app give you a forecast for the next 1.5 hours in ten-minute step.
-At the same time, you can have access to weather radars history for the past 6 hours in the same or the previous day.
+The Weather Radars in the WindHub app give you a forecast for the next 1.5 hours in a ten-minute step.
+At the same time, you can have access to weather radar history for the past 6 hours on the same or the previous day.
 In total, forecast and history for 7.5 hours.

 1. Open the app and choose the Radars in the Weather Map Features Slider — a third icon from the top: